Irenexzwen/BIOE183/Tutorial4_DE.md

 ```

 ### Visualize differentially expressed genes
-DESeq2 provides a convenient visualization function "plotMA" to quickly check where differentially expressed genes are distributed with respect to their expression levels and fold changes.
+DESeq2 provides a convenient visualization function "plotMA" to quickly check where differentially expressed genes (red dots) are distributed with respect to their expression levels and fold changes.
 ```R
 plotMA(res)
 ```